 Basket vs toaster oven

-I own several air fryers because, well, I'm obsessed.
+I own three models because, well, I'm obsessed.
 But also, I love to test recipes and work out every kink, so you don't have to.
-I have cooked whole chicken in various types of air fryers, so I know they're all capable of turning out a delicious, juicy, crispy, chicken dinner.
+I have tested this recipe in various models, so I know they're all capable of turning out optimal results.
 But, I do have a favorite style.

-I've tested this whole chicken recipe in the Instant Vortex Air Fryer Oven and the Instant Omni Plus Air Fryer Toaster Oven.
+I've tested this recipe in the Instant Vortex AF and the Instant Omni Plus AF Toaster Oven.
 Either of these will turn out amazing, but it does help to truss the legs to avoid them drying out, which means extra steps.